Knotx/knotx/README.md

 ## Requests grouping

 Template obtained from the repository may contain many snippets that will trigger microservice calls for data.
 There is a chance that some of the snippets will have the same `data-call-uri` attribute set, meaning they will request data from the same source.
-In such case only one call to miscroservice shall be made and data retrieved from service call should be applied to all snippets sharing the same `data-call-uri`.
+In such case only one call to microservice shall be made and data retrieved from service call should be applied to all snippets sharing the same `data-call-uri`.

 Example:
-Let's assume that we obtained following template from repository:
+Let's assume that we obtained the following template from repository:
 ```html
 <div>
 <script data-api-type="templating" data-call-uri="/searchService" type="text/x-handlebars-template">